hapax/hapax.github.io/research.md

   David Wakeham.
 JHEP, 2020:4. arXiv:
   [1910.12836](https://arxiv.org/pdf/1910.12836.pdf).
-  - We cut holes in various theories which, by the magic of AdS/(B)CFT, are dual to evaporating black hole.
+  - We cut holes in various theories which, by the magic of AdS/(B)CFT, are dual to evaporating black holes.
 These configurations shed light (or rather Hawking radiation) on the black hole information problem.
 5. [*Black hole microstate cosmology*](https://link.springer.com/content/pdf/10.1007%2FJHEP07%282019%29065.pdf)